 exercise; overexercise; over-exercise; compulsive; athlete; workout; gym; weights; body; image; diet; eating; periods; sport; fitness; fit; athletics; training; injury;

 Thirty minutes of moderate exercise three times a week is the minimum you should aim for.
-About sixty minutes a day of moderate or vigorous exercise is the most you should do.
-Athletes training for a big event might do more.
+About sixty minutes a day of moderate or vigorous exercise is enough.
+Athletes training for a special event might do more.

-Here are some signs you that you might be overdoing it:
+Here are some signs that you might be overdoing it:

 - You are doing several sessions of exercise a day, everyday, when you are not training for a special event.